gperftools/gperftools/README_windows.txt

 file exists in this directory:
     google-perftools.sln

-You can load this solution file into either VC++ 7.1 (Visual Studio 2003) or VC++ 8.0 (Visual Studio 2005) -- in the latter case, it will automatically convert the files to the latest format for you.
+You can load this solution file into VC++ 7.1 (Visual Studio 2003) or later -- in the latter case, it will automatically convert the files to the latest format for you.

 When you build the solution, it will create a number of unittests, which you can run by hand (or, more easily, under the Visual Studio